manuelgug/Shitty_Contigs/README.md

 1) A genomic assembly with a .fasta extension on its file name (e.g. *Streptomyces_contam-Pseudomonas.fasta*)
 2) A blast results file of the contigs against a reference database[*] with the same name as the assembly file plus a .blast extension (e.g. *Streptomyces_contam-Pseudomonas.fasta.blast*).

-   +The output format of the blast file should be 0 (-outfmt 0) and it should not have any alignment (-num_alignments 0).
+   +The output format of the blast file should be 0 (-outfmt 0) and it should not have alignments (-num_alignments 0).

    +The number of hits for each search (-num_descriptions) is important, as some sequences can be found in many organisms and yours won't necessarily appear as the best hit in some cases.
-That means that the less desciptions used, the more astringency applied which translates into a higher chance of getting false negatives (more possible contaminants).
-After testing the program with many descriptions (1, 5, 10, 15, 20) I found 20 to be a good number (-num_descriptions 20).
+It could be the 2nd, 3rd or 10th hit although still with a low e-value and high bitscore.
+That means that the less descriptions used, the more astringency applied, which translates into a higher chance of getting false negatives (more possible contaminants).
+After testing the program with many descriptions (1, 5, 10, 15, 20) I found 20 to be a good enough value (-num_descriptions 20).
 However, feel free to modify as needed.

 \[*]Shitty_Contigs.sh has been tested with the nt database from ncbi https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz.
 You can download it and set it up with: